Skip to content

 Oman sits at the mouth of the Persian Gulf.
 Muscat is a 90-minute flight from Dubai, a 2-hour flight from Tehran, and connects directly to Mumbai, Karachi, and major European cities.

-The Sohar Free Zone and Sohar Port provide direct shipping routes to Iran, India, East Africa, and Europe.
-This makes Oman ideal for import-export, logistics, and manufacturing businesses.
+The Sohar Free Zone and Sohar Port provide direct shipping routes to Iran, India, East Africa, and Europe — making Oman ideal for import-export, logistics, and manufacturing businesses.

 Favourable Tax Regime